-Kyle's water supply does NOT have fluoride added to it; the fluoride in our groundwater sources are naturally occurring.
-The Texas Commission on Environmental Quality (TCEQ) has notified the City of Kyle, PWS ID# 1050002 that the drinking water being supplied to customers has exceeded the Secondary Constituent Level (SCL) of 2.0 mg/L for fluoride.
+Kyle's water supply does NOT have fluoride added to it; the fluoride in our groundwater sources is naturally occurring.
+The Texas Commission on Environmental Quality (TCEQ) has notified the City of Kyle, PWSID# 1050002 that the drinking water being supplied to customers has exceeded the Secondary Constituent Level (SCL) of 2.0 mg/L for fluoride.

 This is an alert about your drinking water and a cosmetic dental problem that might affect children under nine years of age.
 At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/L) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-The drinking water provided by your community water system City of Kyle has a fluoride concentration of 2.05 mg/L.

-Dental fluorosis, in its moderate or severe forms, may result in a brown staining and/or pitting of the permanent teeth.
+Dental fluorosis, in its moderate or severe forms, may result in staining and/or pitting of the permanent teeth.
 This problem occurs only in developing teeth, before they erupt from the gums.
 Children under nine should be provided with alternate sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
 You may also want to contact your dentist about proper use by young children of fluoride-containing products.
 Older children and adults may safely drink the water.
+The drinking water provided by your community water system City of Kyle has a fluoride concentration of 2.24 mg/L.